coolzoom/trinitycore-patches/README.md

 Here is a list of the patches, and a detailed description of each.
 (Not finished, but working on it.)

-* **AHBot-No-VIP-Glyphs.patch** -
-  AuctionHouse Bot buys and sells items in the AuctionHouse.
-Config settings and DB settings.

 * **All-In-One-NPC.patch** -
   NPC that does a variety of things, from buffing to morphing.